csu-applied-category-theory/csu-applied-category-theory.github.io/index.md

 # Current Topics

-In Spring 2024, we will be exploring functional programming languages that also serve as proof assistants.
-Examples include Lean, Agda, and Idris.
+In Fall 2024, the topic is TBD

 # Past Topics

 See [Past Talks](./01-past.html) for more details.

+- Functional programming languages that also serve as proof assistants.
+Examples include Lean, Agda, and Idris.
+- Topos and subobject classifiers.
 - Program design as Math: introduction to types, categories for functional programming, the algebra of an API.
 - Dependent and Homotopy Type Theory
 - Theorems for Free.